Adithya Patabendige

 Adithya Kantha Madduma Patabendige is a Sri Lankan lawyer who serves as a judge of the Court of Appeal of Sri Lanka.
 He was appointed by President Anura Kumara Dissanayake and has served since 19 June 2025.

 Career

 Patabendige previously served as a judge of the High Court of Sri Lanka before his appointment to the Court of Appeal.

+Commission assignments

+On 17 April 2026, President Dissanayake appointed Patabendige to a three-member Presidential Commission of Inquiry, chaired by Supreme Court justice Gihan Kulatunga, to investigate coal purchases for electricity generation from the inception of coal-based power in Sri Lanka until 16 April 2026.